Aniossar/ExchangeRatesGIFApplication/README.md

-# ExchangeRatesGIFApplication
+# ExchangeRates GIF Application
-Application that compares today and yesterday RUB/USD rates and sends to you suitable gif from GIPHY.COM.
+Application that compares today and yesterday RUB/USD rates and sends you suitable gif from GIPHY.COM.

-Stack: Java, Spring Boot, Feign, Gradle
+Stack: Java, Spring Boot, Feign, Gradle.

 To run the application: